frender

 As described in the guide,

-frender interprets rsx!( <MyComponent prop={value} /> )
+frender interprets rsx!( <MyComponent prop={value} /> ) as the builder pattern:

 MyComponent::create_element(